 I am a hard-working screenwriter tutoring to supplement my income, but it's important to me to find work that serves my community.
 The ability to experience and express ideas, thoughts, and emotions effectively through reading and writing has saved many lives, including mine.
 It's become my career.
 Tutoring has been some of the most rewarding work I've ever done.

-New York University - B.F.A., Dramatic Writing
+Undergraduate Degree: New York University - Bachelor of Fine Arts, Dramatic Writing

 SAT Verbal: 800